TedHusted/awake/awake.md/awake.md

 “No, they expect the coma to last several days.”

 “I’m Agent Park and this is my partner, Agent Tate.
-We have a few questions about your sibling’s background that would help with our investigation.”
+We have a few questions about your sibling’s background.
+The answers would help with our investigation.”

-“Does the NTSB typically handle car crashes?”
+“Does the CTSB typically handle car crashes?”
 Toby asks.

 “Yes, “says Park.
-“For the last few years our mandate has included investigating incidents where a self-driving car may have malfunctioned.”
+“For the last few years, we have been investigating self-driving car incidents.
+If there was a malfunction, we follow up with the manufacturers.”

 Toby nods.